cdevshub/afero-devdocs/docs/Lesson3.md

 - With the afBlink sketch open, select UPLOAD from the Sketch menu.
 - Once the sketch has uploaded, open the Serial Monitor to see output from the example.

-**8. Open the Afero mobile app and have some fun controlling your LED!**<br>The uppermost control, labeled “Blink”, lets you start and stop blinking; the lower control, labeled “LED”, displays the state of the module LED in real-time.
+**8. Open the Afero mobile app and have some fun controlling your LED!**  The uppermost control, labeled “Blink”, lets you start and stop blinking; the lower control, labeled “LED”, displays the state of the module LED in real-time.

 ## How It Works